 - Choose serverless, traditional, or hybrid architecture intentionally

 Serverless is not about trends.
 It is about fit.
 The right architecture aligns performance goals, team capabilities, and growth trajectory from day one.
+Architecture selection is a core part of our MVP development process.